The Captivating Energy of Art is a Healing Affair - Article Banner

 Count of St. Germain Portrait Art Drawing by author Bien

-Now, as for the alchemists and mystics in search of life mysteries (and the philosopher’s stone) I found their wisdom concealed in their work.
-Albeit cleverly disguised, they sometimes gave clues to decode their ciphers: This is a type of cryptic writing or symbol that hides a secret.
+Now, as for the alchemists and mystics searching for life mysteries (and the philosopher’s stone), I found their wisdom concealed in their work.
+Albeit cleverly disguised, they sometimes gave clues to decode their ciphers, a type of cryptic writing or symbol that hides a secret.

-You may wonder how: Joan of Arc, Giacomo Casanova, Cleopatra VII, and Christopher Columbus, found their way into this puzzle too.
+You may wonder how Joan of Arc, Giacomo Casanova, Cleopatra VII, George Sand, and Christopher Columbus also entered this puzzle.

-And, that’s my own cipher–signature in the bottom corner of these portraits.
+And, that’s my cipher–signature in the bottom corner of these portraits.

 bar